lukastymo/lukastymo.com-resources/Pragmatic-Statistics-101/README.md

+# Pragmatic Statistics 101

+This is set of step-by-step instructions supporting my blog post.

-# Add Analysis ToolPak to Excel
+## Add Analysis ToolPak to Excel

 The steps may differ depends on the version of Excel